WRXinYue/ocean-hub/src/docs/features/charts.md

 # Charts

-Misskey can generate and display charts for an instance's various federated data sources.
+Ocean can generate and display charts for an instance's various federated data sources.
 Charts allow you to get a visual depiction of the usage, federation status, and activity of each user.

 Instance charts can be viewed from the *instance information* page (accessible by clicking the instance logo in the navigation menu).